 IPFS support out of the box

 IPFS stands for Inter Planetary File System, is a peer-to-peer hypermedia protocol to make the web faster and more open.
 HTTP(s) works on location-based addressing where a user sends requests to a location (server) for content such as a web page, video, and image.
-In case the server is not up, the request will fail and content can not be retrieved.
+If the server is not up, the request will fail, and you can not retrieve content.

+Brave has built-in support for IPFS protocol.
 IPFS works differently.
-It works on content-based addressing where a user sends a request to the network for content and the network gives the file to the user.
+It works on content-based addressing where a user sends a request to the network for content, and the network gives the file to the user.
 Each file on the IPFS network is saved with a unique fingerprint or hash to avoid deduplication or manipulation.
-Brave has built-in support for IPFS protocol.
-Users can type address with ipfs:// in the address bar and it’ll open the page.
+Users can type address with ipfs:// in the address bar, and it’ll open the page.

 Here is how IPFS address looks like –